tc39/proposal-esm-phase-imports/README.md

    expression analysis.

+This results in a situation where it is very difficult to statically analyze which modules are loaded in workers.
+This causes two major problems:

+1. Runtimes are unable to preload or optimize the worker loading until it is dynamically executed, resulting in the waterfall for a module worker happening very late.
-This results in a situation where it is very difficult to statically analyze which modules are loaded in workers, and this is a major problem for bundlers especially, because they need to know which modules are being imported, so they can bundle them into the output, or emit new entrypoints for entrypoint modules (as is the case with workers).
+2. Bundlers and tools are unable to know statically which modules are being imported, so they can bundle them into the output, or emit new entrypoints for entrypoint modules (as is the case with workers).

 ```js
 // Common case, but requires very non-trivial static analysis